 What type of travel insurance do I need for Brazil?

 Your trip to Brazil will usually be covered by any worldwide travel insurance policy.
 However, there are many different types of insurance that might suit your holiday.
 When you find the best travel insurance deals through MoneySuperMarket, you’ll be able to tailor your insurance to your needs.
 Some categories to look out for:

-Single-trip insurance: If you only want to cover your trip to Brazil, select single-trip travel insurance, and type in Brazil as your destination
+Single-trip insurance: If you only want to cover to last your trip then consider single trip cover as a cheaper option.

-Backpackers’ insurance: If you’re visiting Brazil as part of a backpacking holiday, you can find great deals on backpackers’ insurance, which can cover you for longer trips or if you’ll be visiting several different countries
+Backpackers’ insurance: If you’re visiting Brazil as part of a backpacking holiday, you can find great deals on backpackers’ insurance which provides cover for long term travel.
+This can cover you for longer trips or if you’ll be visiting several different countries

 What should my Brazil travel insurance include?

-When you’re choosing a travel insurance deal for your Brazilian holiday, watch out for these important features your cover should include:
+When choosing the perfect travel insurance to Brazil, watch out for these important features your cover should include:

 Cancellation cover, which pays out up to a certain amount if you need to cancel your holiday or cut it short due to an emergency